ptypy.utils package¶

 - Return type

-If the same key exists on different nodes, the corresponding values will be consecutively overidden in the order of the ranks at the gathering node without complain or notification.
+- Note - If the same key exists on different nodes, the corresponding values will be consecutively overidden in the order of the ranks at the gathering node without complain or notification. - See also

 - ptypy.utils.parallel.gather_list(lst, length, indices)¶